brson/rusty-cairo/README.md

 use cairo;
 ```

-The library currently requires the std module and for some reason rust refuses to import the std module by default when `use cairo;` is called, so using only `use cairo;` throws compile errors.
+The library currently requires the std module and for some reason rust refuses to import the std module by default when `use cairo;` is called, so using only `use cairo;` without first using the std module throws compile errors.

 ## Testing